awinabi/sls-crud-ts/README.md

 # CRUD with Serverless

-A User CRUD example with serverless framework.
+A User CRUD example with serverless framework in AWS Lambda and DynamoDB.

 ## Development Setup